seriaati/embed-fixer/README.md

 ![image](https://github.com/user-attachments/assets/e7c4469b-c5dd-44e8-b923-c8137397a64b)

 > [!TIP]
-> Embed fixing can be disabled for a specific link by adding `$` at the beginning of the link.
+> You can disable embed fixing for a specific link by adding `$` at the beginning of the link.
 For example, `$https://twitter.com/...` will not be fixed.

 ### About Pixiv Embed Fixing